Sudharshan1-4-0-4/Task/README.md

   open Backend Folder with this command: bash
-    open new terminal and enter -> cd Backend then -> node index.js
+    open new terminal and enter -> cd Backend

+   then -> node index.js

 Functionality
 Features
-Feature 1: Description of feature 1.
-Feature 2: Description of feature 2.
+Feature 1: Add the items into a list..
+Feature 2: Edit the items by clicking edit button.
 ...

 User Authentication
 The application includes a user authentication system allowing users to sign up, log in, and manage their accounts.